FocusExperience-based standards of scientific truths

 - Teaching is … formatting experiences

 SynopsisThe root meaning of “positive” in Positivism has to do with certainty, as evoked in the statement, “I’m positive that’s true.”
-Positivism asserts that the highest standard of certainty is scientific fact – which, it is further asserted, can only be derived through direct experiences of phenomena.
-Such experience typically includes observation of and experimentation on the phenomenon of interest, coupled with reasoned argument that is attentive to what is known about surrounding and related phenomena.
-More recent attempts to amend Postivism include:
+Positivism originally asserted that the highest standard of certainty is scientific fact – which, it is further asserted, can only be derived through direct experiences of phenomena.
+Such experiences typically include observation of and experimentation on the phenomenon of interest, coupled with reasoned argument that is attentive to what is known about surrounding and related phenomena.
+Constructs at the core of original conceptions of Positivism include:

-- Logical Empiricism (Logical Positivism; Neopositivism; the Vienna Circle, early 1900s) – an attempt to mesh principles of mathematical logic with the conviction that sensory experience is the basis of knowledge, based on two main principles: (1) statements made in everyday language can be parsed into discrete units of meaning; (2) only statements that can be verified through direct experience or logical proof can be deemed truly meaningful
+- Logical Empiricism (Logical Positivism; Neopositivism; the Vienna Circle, early 1900s) – an attempt to mesh principles of mathematical logic with the conviction that sensory experience is the basis of knowledge, based on two main principles: (1) statements made in everyday language can be parsed into discrete units of meaning; (2) only statements that can be verified through direct experience or logical proof can be deemed truly meaningful.
+Phrased quite differently, Logical Empiricism combines the exacting methods of mathematics with the study of philosophy.

 - Postpositivism (Postempiricism) (D.C.
 Phillips, 1990s) – a problematizing of Positivism’s assumption that the researcher is separate from the researched, Postpositivism asserts that the researcher’s history (i.e., biases instilled by culture, education, assumptions, values, etc.) can influence observations.